ringcentral/ringcentral-add-in-framework-js/README.md

 npx ringcentral-add-in-framework demo
 ```

-For further Information, please refer to the `README.md` that's inside your generated template or demo.
+For further Information, please refer to the `README.md` that's inside your generated template or demo and [RingCentral App Developer Guide](https://developers.ringcentral.com/guide/applications)